ProfXv/CrystalBoard/docs/HYPRLAND_INTEGRATION.md

     hyprctl keyword decoration:rounding 0
     hyprctl keyword decoration:blur:enabled false else
-    # When another window is active, restore default decorations
+    # When another window is active, restore your default decorations
     hyprctl keyword decoration:rounding 10
     hyprctl keyword decoration:blur:enabled true fi
 ```

-This example demonstrates how to check the active window and use `hyprctl` to toggle settings, providing a highly integrated and professional feel.
+**Note:** As of the latest version, CrystalBoard handles its own window sizing and floating behavior directly within the code.
+You **no longer need** to set `windowrule` for `float` or `size` in your `hyprland.conf` for this application.